MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-control-flow-run-steps-group-scopes.md

 ms.suite: integration
 ---

-# Create scopes for running workflow actions based on group status in Azure Logic Apps
+# Create scopes that run workflow actions based on group status in Azure Logic Apps

 To run actions only after another group of actions succeed or fail, group those actions inside a *scope*.
 This structure is useful when